This post may contain affiliate links. Please read our disclosure policy.

 - Spread: Perfect for sandwiches, wraps, burgers, and alongside warm Pita bread.

-- Dip: Dive in with crunchy veggies like carrots, celery, and cucumbers, along with homemade pita chips and savory homemade seed crackers.
+- Dip: Enjoy it with crunchy veggies like carrots, celery, and cucumbers, homemade pita chips, and savory homemade seed crackers.

-- Side: Enjoy as a tasty side addition to dishes like Chicken Tawook and Kofta kebab.
+- Side: Enjoy as a tasty side addition to dishes like shish tawook, chicken shawarma, and kofta kebab.

-To keep your hummus fresh, cover it in the refrigerator where it’s best within 3-4 days but can last up to 1 week.
+Place it in an airtight container and keep it in the refrigerator for up to 1 week.
 For longer storage, freeze it in portions in freezer-safe containers or zip-top bags, removing excess air and leaving room for expansion.
 Frozen portions can maintain their quality for up to three months.
 Thaw in the refrigerator overnight before serving.

-If you try this easy hummus recipe, let me know how it goes in the comments below.
+If you try this homemade hummus, let me know how it goes in the comments below.
 I’d appreciate a recipe card rating and would love to see your recipe recreations – tag me on Instagram @Alphafoodie!

 Equipment